 Fees and penalties

-Repayment terms and grace period
+What are repayment terms and grace period for College Ave?

-- Deferred: Make no principal or interest payments while in school
+- Deferred: Make no principal or interest payments while in school.

-- Flat: Pay a set $25 per month while in school
+- Flat: Pay a set $25 per month while in school.

-- Full principal and interest: Make full principal and interest payments as soon as school starts
+- Full principal and interest: Make full principal and interest payments as soon as school starts.

-College Ave. gets an “A+” score from the Better Business Bureau.
+College Ave gets an “A+” score from the Better Business Bureau.
 The score considers complaint history and the institution’s response to those complaints.

 College Ave’s application process is completely online.
 It allows you to apply from any device and find out if your loan is approved in just three minutes, according to the lender.
 The entire process, from application to sending money, takes 10 business days or longer.